ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_vrrp_site50.md

 ## Verification and Testing

-1. Log in to vCenter via the Bookmark in Chrome (or go to the URL 10.2.1.50/ui).
+1. Log in to vCenter via the Bookmark in Chrome (or go to the URL 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC).
 Use the credentials provided to you for your POD.
-Locate the *sdwan-slc/ghi-site50pc-podX* VM (in the image it is named Ubuntu_Site50) and click on the Console icon.
+Locate the *sdwan-sjc/ghi-site50pc-podX* VM (in the image it is named Ubuntu_Site50) and click on the Console icon.
 Choose Web Console, if prompted

     ![](/images/VRRP/13_vconsole.PNG)